-To ensure that the Secretariat can start to operate under this new arrangement in 2027, it will be of crucial importance that Ministers at the Tirana Ministerial Conference in May 2024 endorse the approach, and confirm their commitment and support, and by endorsing the proposed roadmap, authorise the BFUG to take the further steps required to implement the Ministerial decision to establish these Secretariat arrangements from summer 2027.
+To ensure that the Secretariat can start to operate under this new arrangement in 2027, it will be of crucial importance that Ministers at the Tirana Ministerial Conference in May 2024 endorse the approach, confirm their commitment and support, and - by endorsing the proposed roadmap -, authorise the BFUG to take the further steps required to implement the Ministerial decision to establish the Secretariat by summer 2027.

-This would enable the BFUG to continue the work post-Tirana, to further explore the model, which also depends on the legislation of the country where the Secretariat is to be based.
-To this purpose, it is proposed to launch a call to hosting countries in mid 2024.
-While a hosting country may provide a contribution in kind (such as provision of premises), it otherwise just guarantees the functioning of the Secretariat and its work without any external interference.
+This decision would enable the BFUG to continue the work post-Tirana, to further explore the model, which also depends on the legislation of the country where the Secretariat is to be based.
+To this purpose, it is proposed to launch a call for hosting countries in mid-2024.
+While a hosting country may provide a contribution in kind (such as provision of premises), the Secretariat is expected to work without any external interference.